accordproject/techdocs/docs/accordproject.md

 as well as tools to help author new legal templates:

 - [Template Studio](https://studio.accordproject.org/): a Web-based editor for Accord Project templates
-- [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=accordproject.accordproject-vscode-plugin): an Accord Project extension to the popular [Visual Studio Code](https://visualstudio.microsoft.com/) editor
+- [VSCode Plugin](https://marketplace.visualstudio.com/items?itemName=accordproject.accordproject-vscode-plugin): an Accord Project extension to the popular [Visual Studio Code](https://visualstudio.microsoft.com/)

 ## Open Source Community

-Accord Project technology is being developed as open source.
+The Accord Project technology is being developed as open source.
 All the software packages are being actively maintained on [GitHub](https://github.com/accordproject) and we encourage organizations and individuals to contribute requirements, documentation, issues, new templates, and code.

 Join the Accord Project Technology Working Group <a href="https://docs.google.com/forms/d/e/1FAIpQLScmPLO6vflTKFTRTJXiopCjGEvS5mMeH-ZlBnuStiQ3U4k19A/viewform">Slack channel</a> to get involved!